Massahgenesis/alx-system_engineering-devops/0x00-shell_basics/README.md

 The command to change the working directory to the previous.
     . ls -la . .. /boot
 The command to list the directory boot content.
+    . file /tmp/aimafile
+The script to print the type of the file named aimafile.